zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

     ![](./images/14.png "")

-12. Next, we need to navigate to the MySQL folder, which is inside of etc.
+12. Next, you need to navigate to the MySQL folder, which is inside of etc.

     Type the command
     ```cd etc/mysql/```
     to change to this directory.

-13. If we do an ```ls``` here, we should be able to see the my.cnf file.
+13. If you do an ```ls``` here, you should be able to see the my.cnf file.

     ![](./images/15.png "")